Why become a Study Group Facilitator?

 I want to apply.
 Now what?

-If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, please fill out our application here.
-Due to numbers of returning facilitators, we are not interviewing for spring and summer term.
+If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, click HERE for the application for Fall term.
+Due to numbers of returning facilitators, we are not interviewing for spring and summer terms.

 If you have questions about becoming a study group facilitator please e-mail SLC Study Group Application E-Mail.